5SAC-Science-in-Ruins/Sam-B-21/data/Mint Impurity Analysis.md

 ---
 title: Mint Impurity Analysis
-subtitle: Supplementary Material to [REPORT TITLE TODO]
+subtitle: Supplementary Material to The Debasement of the Roman Coinage in the 3rd Century
 author: Samuel Brew
 ---